JaneliaSciComp/JaneliaDataStandards/README.md

 ## Purpose

-The Janelia Data Standards group was formed by bioimaging developers who have encountered specific, practical bioimaging data dilemmas that international community standards don’t yet cover.
+The Janelia Data Standards group was formed by bioimaging developers who have encountered specific, practical bioimaging data dilemmas for which there is little or no guidance from international community standards.
 When cutting-edge experiments produce new kinds of data or metadata, developers may be forced to modify existing file formats, or occasionally create new ones.
 For example, it is often unclear how to store and describe high dimensional images, image tiles that form parts of a whole, or images accompanied by large ancillary data sets.
 Even though developers may be making reasonable choices on their own, a chaotic landscape can result if they do not communicate their choices, and encourage others to store similar data in a similar way.

-**This website is Janelia’s bioimaging developers’ manifesto.** It is a collection of essays written by developers, for developers, on the advanced technical quandaries they’ve encountered.
-It records the choices Janelia’s developers have made when encountering exotic data dilemmas, so that those encountering similar dilemmas can make consistent choices.
+**This website is Janelia’s bioimaging developers’ manifesto.** It is a collection of essays written by developers, for developers, on the advanced technical challenges they’ve encountered.
+It records the choices Janelia’s developers have made when encountering exotic data, so that those encountering similar situations can make consistent choices.
 Janelia is excited about international standardization efforts, particularly OME-NGFF.
 Janelia is contributing to OME-NGFF and is rooting for its success.
 However, such efforts are not enough, since Janelia's experiments will always be one step ahead of community conventions.
 This manifesto is meant to fill that gap.

 ## Style